copasi/basico/README.md

 Please use the [issue tracker](https://github.com/copasi/basico/issues) for bug reports and feature requests.

+### Run the tests

+basico comes with a number of unit tests based on pytest.
+To run them, change to the root directory of this project and run:

+    python3 -m pytest

+that will ensure that `basico` is in the python path, and the test run as expected.
+Some tests require more data, that is not included in the repository, such as tests for PEtab and petab select, for those, specify the environment variables to the directories where the files are for example:

+    PETAB_BENCHMARK_MODELS=/path/to/petab/benchmark/models
+    PETAB_SELECT_MODELS=/path/to/petab/select/models

+for example:

+    PETAB_BENCHMARK_MODELS=../Benchmark-Models-PEtab/Benchmark-Models PETAB_SELECT_MODELS=../petab_select/test_cases  python3 -m pytest

 ### Acknowledgements
 This project has been possible thanks to the BMBF funded de.NBI initiative (031L0104A):